 - Probiotics, “psychobiotics”, gut-brain flora (2): more research and exciting new data are coming out in the field of gut/microbiome-brain connection.
 Stress hormones like cortisol and adrenaline can affect the type and function of intestinal bacteria (microbiome).
 In turn, the microbiome can produce several neurotransmitters like serotonin and GABA, which can affect the gut-brain axis.
 For children, I recommend developing a taste for fermented foods which are rich in natural probiotics and to eat lots of veggies that are rich in prebiotics, which contribute to growing a healthy microbiome.
 Foods rich in prebiotics are oats, artichoke, onions, garlic, apples, bananas.

-Herbs to Treat Childhood Anxiety
+Herbs to Help Soothe a Child’s Anxiety

 - Chamomile (3) and lemon balm (4) can be used for anxiety as teas, tinctures, or capsules.